Download Compressed Image

 Visualizing Historical

-, with revised legend design and updated dataset.
+Hurricanes in Continuous U.S, with revised legend design and updated dataset.

 With all the hurricane tracks’ intensity displayed in different color-width combination, as illustrated